LazySammy/LOTUS/README.md

         <img src="https://img.shields.io/badge/made in-🇫🇷France-black" /></a>
 </p>

-## $${\color{lightblue}LOncoG: \space a \space software \space for \space Longitudinal \space Oncogenomics \space analysis}$$
+## $${\color{lightblue}LOncoG: \space a \space software \space for \space Longitudinal \space OncoGenomics \space analysis}$$
-This software is coded in Python, and is designed to perform somatic variant selection, comparing the exomes of a cohort of cancer patients before and after tratment.
+This software is coded in Python, and is designed to perform somatic variant selection, comparing the exomes of a cohort of cancer patients before and after treatment.
+It also includes a filter module to help you remove remaining germline or non driver mutations.

 ## Headers
 You can create headers using the `#` symbol.
 The number of `#` symbols determines the level of the header.